Skip to content

 Tour Overview

-The 2024 Cherry Blossoms Tour of Northern Japan introduces you to a less-hurried side of Japan during the country’s peak cherry-blossom season.
-Leaving Tokyo behind, you journey to Japan’s Tohoku region and the northern island of Hokkaido to experience some of the most spectacular cherry blossoms in the country, which bloom later here than other parts of Japan, and without the crowds!
+The 2026 Cherry Blossom Tour of Northern Japan introduces you to a more relaxed side of Japan during the country’s cherry blossom season.
+The tour starts in Tokyo and travels to Japan’s Tohoku region and the northern island of Hokkaido to experience some of the most spectacular cherry blossoms in the country.
+They bloom later, in mid to late April, and with relatively fewer crowds!

 Itinerary